you are at high risk for vitamin deficiency.

 Vitamin Tips and Information:

-Ferrous Sulfate is the most commonly prescribed form of iron but it not well absorbed after your surgery.
+- Ferrous Sulfate is the most commonly prescribed form of iron, but it may not be well absorbed after your surgery.

-The preferred form of Calcium Citrate, this is due to the lack of stomach acid being produced by your new pouch.
+- The preferred form of calcium is calcium citrate-this is due to the lack of stomach acid being produced by your new pouch.

 Products to Avoid: